Best Winter Curb Appeal Ideas from 18 Professionals

 - Plants and pots – Since the winter is missing the color of spring a simple fix is to get some nice, bright pots and add some plants designed specifically for winter.
-Species like juniper, blue holly, barberry, boxwood and red-twig dogwood are able to stay green throughout the year.
+Species like juniper, blue holly, barberry, boxwood, and red-twig dogwood are able to stay green throughout the year.
 Placing some of these plants near the door and along the walkway will add to the instant appeal of the home.

 - A post box to remember – If your community or neighborhood will allow it, consider adding some color to the post box in front of the home.
-You could paint it to match the new color on the front door and coordinate it with a complimentary color.
+You could paint it to match the new color on the front door and coordinate it with a complementary color.